 To keep afloat, your business will eventually need to change and adapt to the new realities, as everything around us is constantly evolving.
 Technology is a huge driving factor for that.
 This makes innovation one of the keys to long-term prosperity and success.
 Just look at enterprises like Tesla, Netflix, Amazon, or Facebook.

-To expand, companies choose either the path of incremental, slow growth while improving their products and processes, or the path of acquiring and merging with other businesses.
+To expand, companies choose either the path of incremental, slow growth while improving their products and processes or acquiring and merging with other businesses.
 You can also choose to rethink your services (or products), which can allow you to scale more quickly.

 Innovation means doing something different than everyone else.
 It will distinguish your business from all the others on the market.

-A product that will vfulfill the needs of potential clients much better than the product of your competitors will probably be highly successful.
+A product that will fulfill the needs of potential clients much better than the product of your competitors will probably be highly successful.
 And will bring you higher profits as a result.

 Innovative products tend to generate more opportunities for getting funding.